jfriedlein/usrmat_LS-Dyna_Fortran/README.md

 because you never know when you might change your mind and rewrite parts of equations using a divison.

+* In Fortran there is no difference between upper and lower case.
+So, a variable named 'norm' can also be accessed as 'NORM' or 'norM' etc. Just be aware that you cannot use variable names that only differ in the capitalisation, e.g. spatial/material in index notation 'j' and 'J' would denote the same variable in Fortran.

 Some more basics on Fortran (and Abaqus user interfaces) can be found in this [PDF](https://github.com/jfriedlein/usrmat_LS-Dyna_Fortran/blob/master/Further%20documents/EN234FEA_tutorial_2017%20with%20Fortran%20phrase-book.pdf) by the Brown University.

 ## Our first user material